 Penicillin is one of the safer antibiotics

-Compared to other antibiotics, penicillin can be more effective, less likely to result in superbug bacteria (such as MRSA and VRE).
+Compared to other antibiotics, penicillin can be more effective and less likely to result in antibiotic-resistant bacteria.
 It also has a lower risk of causing C. difficile infection, a severe and hard to treat diarrhea.

 Do you have a penicillin allergy?

 You may have had a reaction when taking penicillin in the past in the form of hives, itchiness, rashes or swelling.
 These are common side effects and do not necessarily indicate an allergy.
 Fewer than 5 in 10,000 people have a true penicillin allergy.

 In fact, 80 per cent of adverse effects related to penicillin disappear over time.
 This means that you may be able to take penicillin safely again the next time you need it, even if you have had reactions to the antibiotic in the past.